Smock Alley Theatre

 This is an extremely exciting outcome for this landmark building.
 Dublin City Council and Temple Bar Cultural Trust alongside the Arts Council of Ireland will fund and support this new company to continue to deliver a creative programme of work as well as a suite of artist supports within the theatre.
 The company will also continue to run weddings and corporate events in Smock Alley’s unique Banquet Hall.

-The Board and staff of Smock Alley welcomes the establishment of the new Dublin Municipal Theatre and the transition of the programme and events.
+The board and staff of Smock Alley Theatre worked tirelessly on this transition to ensure that Smock Alley not only continues to deliver its unique arts programme and serve its varied communities but has the foundation from which it can thrive and flourish into the future.
+We welcome the establishment of the new Dublin Municipal Theatre and the transition of the programme and events.
 Smock Alley Theatre first opened its doors to audiences over 350 years ago.
 This new arrangement secures the future of the building as a cultural hub and ensures that artists and audiences will continue to engage with the best of Irish theatre and performance for the next 350 years.